ElementsProject/lightning/doc/TOR.md

 network between you and the Internet, as long as you can use Tor you can be connected to.

-Note: c-lightning also support IPv4/6 address discovery behind NAT routers.
+Note: Core Lightning also support IPv4/6 address discovery behind NAT routers.
 For this to work you need to forward the TCP port 9735 to your node.
 In this case you don't need TOR to punch through your firewall.
 This usually has the benefit of quicker and more stable connections but does not